p3d2/LTCAM/README.md

 ## Acknowledgments

-We acknowledge the computational resources provided by the Aalto Science-IT project
+We acknowledge the computational resources provided by the Aalto Science-IT project.